 Our mission and vision

 Special Collections in Performing Arts (SCPA) at the Michelle Smith Performing Arts Library of the University of Maryland Libraries acquires, preserves, and provides access to research materials that document performance, instruction, and scholarship, consistent with the university’s performing arts educational objectives.
 Our community is any student, faculty, and external researcher in pursuit of (1) new original research, (2) programming any level of performance, (3) hands-on experience working with primary sources, or (4) resources for genealogical inquiry or individual memory.
 We house, preserve, and describe our collections in adherence to the latest archival standards, while striving to offer convenient routes to access through an approachable reading room experience, numerous points of online access, and innovative public programming.

-The vision for SCPA perpetually evolves, while adhering to a series of core values:
+The vision for SCPA perpetually evolves, while pursuing a series of objectives:

 - We will be a true performing arts special collections repository – striving for balance in dance, music, and theatre, with attention given to puppetry in the performing arts.
 Acquiring music collections had a thirty-year head start on dance and theatre at SCPA, but we are pursuing new consequential collections towards achieving equilibrium.